 Conclusion

 Body care products in Australia are regulated and labeled differently, depending on whether they are considered cosmetic or therapeutic goods.
 While cosmetic products must list all their ingredients, the same is not true for therapeutic products.
 Additionally cosmetic and therapeutic products use different naming standards for the same ingredients.
-Therefore it can be difficult to compare products and understand exactly what ingredients they contain.
+Therefore reading cosmetic ingredient labels to compare products and understand exactly what ingredients they contain can be difficult.

 The next post in this series will be about ingredients names, greenwashing and how to find out what an ingredient actually is.
 Follow us on Facebook or Instagram or join our email newsletter to make sure you don’t miss it.